 Continually driving efficient operations and producing high-quality food relies on having good equipment.
-When considering a vendor for your stores’ equipment, here are some things to keep in mind.

 higher repair bills > longer wait times for repair > additional asset downtime after major breakdowns

-Certain vendors that are preferred throughout an organization will often provide training guides for the equipment they consider to be standard, and will train staff on cleaning and maintenance of the equipment.
+Certain vendors that are preferred throughout an organization will often provide training guides for the equipment they consider to be standard and will train staff on cleaning and maintenance of the equipment.
 This training can help health checks go smoother because of processes that can be put in place with maintenance.

-When making a repair or replace decision in your business the general rule is to replace an asset once you’ve invested 75% of its overall value in repairs.
+When making a repair or replace decision in your business the general rule is to replace an asset once you have invested 75% of its overall value in repairs.
 In food service this threshold is sometimes pushed back to 50% because the risk in downtime is not worth it after that point of investment.
 Based on your business model and vendor relationships, repair/replace thresholds are something to consider when purchasing equipment.
 Make sure to ask the vendor what their recommended threshold is.

-When considering a vendor for multiple store locations there are some things that need to be considered over the lifetime of these assets.
+When considering a vendor for multiple store locations there are some things that need to be considered over the lifetime of these assets:

-- Availability of parts
+- Availability of parts.

-- Store location proximity to certified vendors
+- Store location proximity to certified vendors.

-- Frequency of upgrades
+- Frequency of upgrades.

-- Certifications on the equipment
+- Certifications on the equipment.

-- Brand loyalty at other site locations
+- Brand loyalty at other site locations.

-- Repair v. replace thresholds
+- Repair vs replace thresholds.

 Multi-store locations are often loyal to an equipment brand that they know and trust.
 A trustworthy and reliable equipment vendor that works well in a store location means less time worrying about breakdowns and unexpected equipment costs, and more time focusing on customers.